pydio/pydio-doc-developer-guide/0_manual/5_providing-enduser-interactions/1_webhooks-buttons.md

 ## Buttons

-WebHooks provide a powerful feature to expose an admin-defined Flow to other class of users.
-But calling a REST API requires technical skills that are not really user-friendly...
-Once a WebFlow is active, you can in fact provide a nice, integrated integration to end-users by defining a Button that will appear in the interface!
+WebHooks is a powerful feature to expose an admin-defined Flow, but calling a REST API requires technical skills that are not really user-friendly...
+Once a WebFlow is active, you can provide a **nice, integrated interaction to end-users by defining a Button** that will appear in the interface.

 [:image:0_overview/webhook-dialog-enable-button.png]